All links go directly to official Albany, Indiana government websites.

 Criminal Records

-The criminal records system in Delaware County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Delaware County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Indiana Access to Public Records Act.
-Residents can conduct background checks through the Indiana State Police, which provides comprehensive criminal history reports.
+The criminal records system in Delaware County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can conduct background checks through the Indiana State Police, which provides criminal history reports.
+The Indiana State Police also offers resources for Delaware County residents seeking information on criminal records and public safety.

 Public Records Access